goschevski/goschevski.com/content/articles/better-collection-iteration-in-backbone-js.md

 ---
 collection: posts
-title: 'Better Collection Iteration in Backbone.js'
+title: Better Collection Iteration in Backbone.js
-description: "It's a trivial problem, but I've seen this in beginner tutorials, and I don't like it.
-People are iterating over collections and creating Item views in the same function..."
+description: It's a minor issue, but I've seen it in beginner tutorials and it bothers me.
+In the same function, people iterate over collections and create Item views...
 createdAt: 2014-02-03
 tags:
   - javascript
   - backbone.js
 ---

-It's a trivial problem, but I've seen this in beginner tutorials, and I don't like it.
-People are iterating over collections and creating Item views in the same function.
+It's a minor issue, but I've seen it in beginner tutorials and it bothers me.
+In the same function, people iterate over collections and create Item views.

 ```javascript
 var CollectionView = Backbone.View.extend({